 Noise exposure and Hearing Protection Class selection:

-Selection of hearing protection is based on the eight hour equivalent (LAeq,8h) and not on a peak level.
+Selection of hearing protection is based on the eight-hour equivalent (LAeq,8h) and not at a peak level.
 To find the right LAeq,8h you can use the calculator below, and fill in the noise levels at your workplace and how much time you spend in those levels.
 Please use realistic figures.

 The calculator, selection criteria and other recommendations are based on the same methods as recommended by the Department of Labour.